 Is delaying the operation an option?

 Delaying your hair transplant is always an option.
 If you or your hair transplant surgeon are at all concerned about your risk then it is best to postpone surgery until a time where the threat to you is at a level you are prepared to accept.

 As with all decisions related to surgery, both patient and surgeon need to weigh up all the risks and benefits associated with hair transplant surgery.
 This is a balance between the “medical need” of the patient to have their hair transplant and the risk of contracting the virus as evaluated by both patient and their surgeon.
 COVID-19 is just an additional risk that needs to be considered alongside other risks associated with hair transplant surgery.
 Every patient and surgery is different and therefore there is no black and white answer to “Should I have my hair transplant?”.

 At the time of writing (15th May) the threat level in the UK is between 3-4 (out of 1-5, 5 being most severe).
 When the UK increases the threat level where strict “stay at home” social restrictions are imposed on the public then we would deem it too risky for both patients and staff at The Treatment Rooms London to travel to/ from the clinic.
 Now that social restrictions have eased and the NHS has restarted elective procedures, both patients and staff can make an informed decision around proceeding with hair transplant operations.

 As a clinic we have a duty to ensure the risk is minimised to both patient and staff and will continue to ensure measures are taken to address any risk associated with hair transplant surgery.
 For now we continue to review our processes in view of any Governmental or Public Health England advice.
-If you would like to enquire and book an appointment with us please contact us today or click the link below.
+If you would like to enquire and book an appointment with us please contact us today.